f5devcentral/f5-agility-labs-nginx/docs/class5/module5/lab2/lab2.rst

                     "violations" : [
                         {
             ...

     #.
-Now, edit ``sudo vi nginx.conf`` and modify it as below.
+Now, edit ``vi nginx.conf`` and modify it as below.
 We refer to the new WAF policy created previously

        .. code-block:: nginx
           :emphasize-lines: 31